pageboard/pagecut/README.md

 The order of modules, and in particular, the order of resolvers or modifiers, should not change the result - be sure to define independent functions that can be run in any order.

+If a module is an object, it is directly added as an element, with `element.name` set to be the key under which the object was set on modules.

 Resolvers